 Yet, the majority of studies examining a potential association between mispronunciation sensitivity and vocabulary size have concluded that there is no relationship (Swingley & Aslin 2000; 2002; Bailey & Plunkett, 2002; Zesiger, Lozeron, Levy, & Frauenfelder, 2012; Swingley, 2009; Ballem & Plunkett, 2005; Mani & Plunkett, 2007; Mani, Coleman, & Plunkett, 2008).
 One notable exception comes from Mani and Plunkett (2010: keps and tups).
 Here, 12-month-old infants were divided into a low and high vocabulary group based on median vocabulary size.
 High vocabulary infants showed greater sensitivity to vowel mispronunciations than low vocabulary infants, although this was not the case for consonant mispronunciations.
 Taken together, although receiving considerable support from theories of phono-lexical processing in language acquisition, there is very little evidence for a role of vocabulary size in mispronunciation sensitivity.
 In our current meta-analysis, we include the relationship between mispronunciation sensitivity and vocabulary size to further disentangle the disconnect between theory and experimental results.

 In sum, the studies we have reviewed begin to paint a picture of the development of mispronunciation sensitivity.
-Each study contributes one separate brushstroke and it is only by examining all of them together that we can achieve a better understanding of early language development.
-Meta-analyses can provide thus further insights by estimating the population effect, both of infants’ responses to correct and mispronounced labels, and their mispronunciations sensitivity.
+Each study contributes one separate brushstroke and it is only by examining all of them together that we can achieve a better understanding of the big picture of early language development.
+Meta-analyses can provide thus unique insights by estimating the population effect, both of infants’ responses to correct and mispronounced labels, and their mispronunciations sensitivity.
 Because we aggregate data over various age groups, this meta-analysis can also investigate the role of maturation by assessing the impact of age and vocabulary size.
 As a consequence, our results will be important in evaluating theories and drive future research.
 We also make hands-on recommendations for experiment planning, for example by providing an effect size estimate for a priori power analyses (Bergmann et al., 2018).

 Methods